Skip to content

 • Proximity to Outdoor Recreation - Hiking, skiing, camping, and fishing are popular in New Mexico.
 Because of their accessibility and proximity to popular recreational locations such as the Sandia Mountains, White Sands National Park, and Taos Ski Valley, properties near these natural attractions may have greater value.

-• Energy Sector - New Mexico has a strong presence in the energy industry, in oil and gas production and renewable energy.
+• Energy Sector - New Mexico has a strong presence in the energy industry, oil and gas production, and renewable energy.
 Property values in areas with active energy exploration or renewable energy projects may rise due to the economic activity associated with these businesses.

 Property records are public, and you cannot keep them private.
-Deeds need to be filed and recorded with the county clerk to be legal.
+Deeds must be filed and recorded with the county clerk to be legal.
 Anyone can access public property records anytime, in person or online.

 Property records are public for two reasons.
 First, they prevent any one government office from having too much power over the people.
 Second, they maintain the public chain of title, showing every owner of a piece of real property.